Sometimes on a Sunday night, it feels good to post something lighthearted…

 Preliminary research identified some vital knowledge: the best falafels are made of dried and soaked chickpeas, not canned.
 Due to the overwhelming evidence and detailed scientific explanations related to the specifics of starch breakdown, I decided to trust the industry knowledge.
 So I did not take the “canned” route and learned how to soak chickpeas – which is so easy that I’m even embarrassed to mention it.
 You just wash them and soak for 24 hours before cooking.

-Creating a product “from scratch” is not necessarily more difficult that using commercially available components.
+Creating a product “from scratch” is not necessarily more difficult than using commercially available components.
 But you will need to do some research, level-headed planning and preparation, and work on your sourcing strategies.

 2) Technology base.